Count On Me (Bruno Mars song): Commercial performance

 In New Zealand, "Count on Me" spent two weeks at its peak position of 13, after debuting at number 21 on August 29, 2011.
-It was awarded a platinum plaque by Recorded Music NZ (RIANZ).
+It was awarded a triple platinum plaque by Recorded Music NZ (RMNZ).
 The single first appeared on the UK Singles Chart on September 24, 2011, peaking at number 78 on the following week.
 It was able to spend four weeks on the chart and was certified platinum by the British Phonographic Industry (BPI).
 In 2012, the song debuted at the Ö3 Austria Top 40 at number 15, peaking at number five on the following week.
-It was able to spend 14 weeks on the chart and it ended up being certified gold.
-"Count On Me" debuted on Switzerland on the issue date of June 24, 2012, spending six weeks on the chart and peaking at number 55.
+It was able to spend 14 weeks on the chart and it was certified gold by IFPI Austria.
+"Count On Me" debuted on Switzerland, spending six weeks on the chart and peaking at number 55.
+Despite never chatting in Canda, the song was certified fives times platinum by Music Canada (MC).

 "Count on Me" debuted in Australia on December 11, 2012, at number 41, peaking at number 19 four weeks after its debut.
 It was the eleventh most played song in the Australian radio in 2012 and was certified three times platinum by the Australian Recording Industry Association (ARIA).
 In 2013, it peaked at number seven on the Spanish Singles Chart and left the charts after two weeks.
 Despite never charting at German Top 100, the track reached the top position of the German airplay chart and was certified gold by the Bundesverband Musikindustrie (BVMI).
-It was certified three times platinum by the Recording Industry Association of America (RIAA), despite never being promoted as a single in the US.
-In 2020, the song entered the Scottish Singles Chart for the first time, peaking at number 21.
+It was certified five times platinum by the Recording Industry Association of America (RIAA), despite never being promoted as a single in the US.
+In 2020, the song entered the Scottish Singles Chart, peaking at number 21.

 Live performances

-In September 2010, "Count on Me" was performed in front of a small crowd of fans at the Waterloo Records in Austin, Texas.
-Mars sung live the song on September 27, 2010, during a MTV Push Live session held in the United Kingdom.
+In September 2010, Mars performed "Count on Me" in front of a small crowd of fans at the Waterloo Records in Austin, Texas.
+He sung it live on September 27, 2010, during a MTV Push Live session held in the United Kingdom.
 Mars, who was the opening act in an episode of The Ellen DeGeneres Show in December 2012, performed the track as a tribute to the victims of the shooting in Newtown, Connecticut.
-It was the ninth song of his debut world tour, The Doo-Wops & Hooligans Tour (2010) and on the Hooligans in Wondaland Tour (2011).
+It was included on his debut world tour, The Doo-Wops & Hooligans Tour (2010) and on the Hooligans in Wondaland Tour (2011).
 It was performed only once during the Moonshine Jungle Tour (2013–2014) in Jakarta.